paulohscwb/polycompound/compounds1/README.md

 <hr>
 <h4>6.
 Joined Truncated Tetrahedron</h4>
 <a href="vr/JoinedTruncatedTetrahedron.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/6A.png" class="foto" alt="Joined Truncated Tetrahedron compound"></a>
  <br>The disnubahedron is a compound of twelve polyhedra, forming a uniform polyhedron.
-This compound has rotational freedom.
-The examples in this work show rotations with angles of 30&ordm; or 45&ordm;.
+This is a special case of the small snubahedron, with double symmetry and rotation angles of 30&ordm; or 45&ordm;.
  <br>
 <hr>
 <h4>7.
 Möbius Deltahedron</h4>